tsakas96/Sketch-Icon-Retrieval/README.md

 # Important Notes
 For the Jupyter notebook to work in vscode, anaconda should be install because it has all the required packages to run.
-The python files is better to be in a different folder than the environment.
+The python files are better to be in a different folder than the environment.
 In that way, github can be used easier to store only the python files and not the entire virtual environment.

 tensorflow version 2.3.0

+# 2) Run Notebooks on Google Colab or locally
+To run the notebooks on google colab or locally, the imported util and model files should be in the same directory as the notebook.
+The models are in the models folder while the utils files are in the utils folder which both folders are in Scripts.
+In the Optimized folder we include three notebooks which are also included in the triplet folder.
+We use the tf.data.Dataset to read faster the data from memory.